 • Please note: Lead Safe Mama, LLC and Tamara Rubin are not healthcare providers/ medical practitioners and do not represent themselves as so.
 Instead, we share scientific findings from the greater global scientific community and ask that you evaluate those on their merits, discussing any medical decisions with your child’s doctor.

-• With the above disclaimer noted, if your child has been eating this product (or any other confirmed or suspected Lead-contaminated foods) and they can tolerate garlic, you may want to increase their garlic consumption.
+• With the above disclaimer noted, if your child has been eating this product (or any other confirmed or suspected heavy metals-contaminated foods) and they can tolerate garlic, you may want to consider increasing their garlic consumption.

 • Roasted garlic spread on toast